CompleteUnityDeveloper/1_Intro_Setup/README.md

 **In this video (objectives)…**

-1. Options for getting help and support
+1. Options for getting help & support
 2. Using the Udemy Q&A section
 3. GameDev.tv community forum
 4. Discord chat server